-When it comes to Humans (I mean humans) interacting with computing devices, the friendship is slightly more than two decades old.
-From the flow of endless text in black and green colored hypothetical screens to amazing designs of today spread across any screen size you can think of, Graphical User Interfaces have come a long way on the only available canvas; screens.
+When it comes to Humans, interacting with computing devices, the friendship is slightly more than two decades old.
+From the flow of endless text in black and green colored hypothetical screens to amazing designs of today spread across any screen size you can think of, Graphical User Interfaces have come a long way on the only available canvas; Screens.

 The Genesis of Graphics

-Evolution of Graphical User Interface has deep roots, not limited to merely a change of color pallette in your favorite web site or a new theme of latest version of your Operating System of choice, as deep as late ‘60s.
-Command Line never attracted masses and that was single big hinderance to bringing computers to consumers at large.
+Evolution of Graphical User Interface has deep roots, not limited to merely a change of color palette in your favorite site or a new theme of latest version of your Operating System of choice, as deep as late ‘60s.
+The command-line never attracted masses and that was single big hindrance to bringing computers to consumers at large.
 Initial attempts of pointing device based interfaces done by Stanford Research Institute led to further great inventions made by Xerox PARC (Palo Alto Research Center), which was later famously adopted by Apple (and copied by Microsoft) and became a revolution.

 Closely looking into the avalanche of changes that have occurred to interfaces and various form-factors of devices, it is both, fast and slow.
 We were not used to look at screens for hours, and were not easily adaptable to work with computers.
 Though GUIs eradicated the need of having a “science knowhow” for using computers and added a human touch, the transition was not smooth and learning curve was steep, and that’s the reason why we have dedicated discipline of studies on Human-Computer Interaction.